sagemath/trac_to_gh/Issue 368.md

 # Issue 368: {{{ }}} for worksheet text mode won't cut it.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/368

 Original creator: was